Hi! I’m Danya Rogozin, and I work at Serokell on a blockchain framework called Snowdrop.

 Theorem 5

-There exist irrational numbers aa and bb such that aba^b is a rational number.
+There exist irrational numbers and such that is a rational number.

 Conclusion